KzclassLLC/GmailDeleteTool/README.md

    - src/main.js
    - src/const.js

-3. Open Spreadsheet and click on 'Gmail Deletion Tool' in the menu bar.
+3. Open Spreadsheet and click on 'Gmail Deletion Tool' in right side of the menu bar.
    Select the item to be executed from the menu that appears.
    - Set automatic deletion
    - Stop automatic deletion